mlsdpk/Finding-Lane-Lines-Project/README.md

 Now, after pre-processed the image, we'll use popular **Canny Edge Detector**, whose role is to identify lines in an image and remove other datas.
 Below is the comparison of images after edge detection applied to our original blurred gray image.

 ![alt text][image_3]

+## Tracing region of interest

+Our next step is to choose a region of interest and remove every line outside of this region.

+![alt text][image_4]

+## Performing Hough Transform

+Next, we'll apply **Hough Transform** to extract lane lines and color them in red.
+For this, we will use openCV Hough Transform.
+You can find more information about the implementation of Hough Transform in OpenCV [here](https://docs.opencv.org/trunk/d6/d10/tutorial_py_houghlines.html).

+Below is the output result of the Hough Transform:

+![alt text][image_5]